You can find the square operator in 3D Viewport ‣ Sidebar ‣ Square tab or

 - 'Size': Otherwise you can set a common size for all the squares by checking the 'size' box and then entering the length of the sides of the square in the field nearby.

-- 'Zigzag': options set the vertices of the squares so that the edges between them zigzag, which can avoid edges overlapping when the squares are made with open loops.
+- 'Zigzag' property to set the vertices of the squares so that the edges between them zigzag, which can avoid edges overlapping when the squares are made with open loops.

-- 'Reverse': offers the possibility to invert the order of the vertices of the squares.
+- 'Reverse' property offers the possibility to invert the order of the vertices of the squares.

 - You can also lock editing of the x, y, z local coordinates and adjust the force of the operator.

-- 'Select Square N°' enable you to chose the square you want to edit.
+- 'Select Square N°' enables you to choose the square you want to edit.

-- 'Show Selected Square' is checked to select only the current N° for visibility, when unchecked the original selection is restored.
+- 'Show Selected Square' is on to select only the current N° for visibility, when off the original selection is restored.

 - There is arrows, if there is intersecting loops, to change individually the order the loops are squared one after the other.

-- 'Square Before After' can also clear all individual order changes and invert the order of all the intersecting loops.
+- 'Square Before After' can also clear all custom order changes and invert the order of all the intersecting loops.

-- 'No Mix' forbid to square open loops that intersect with closed loops.
+- 'No Mix' forbids to square open loops that intersect with closed loops.

 With Around method if the selected vertices are boundary they may be included in the square.